 Besides, cellular IoT devices can be added along the way, so it truly is up to the individual utility to choose if it wants to take the plunge in one major overhaul or paddle in, making the transition little by little.

 It doesn’t have to be either-or

 It’s key to keep in mind that it’s not all or nothing.
-You don’t have to replace all your equipment, nor do you have to cease investing in RF – especially not if it’s the best solution to a challenge your experiencing.
+You don’t have to replace all your equipment, nor do you have to cease investing in RF – especially not if it’s the best solution to a challenge you're experiencing.
 As mentioned, the task you’re seeking to solve should decide what tools to use.
 Thinking this way might also be helpful when planning how and when to begin adding cellular IoT devices to your network.

 Have new properties been built outside of your radio network, but within your supply area?
 If those properties have good cellular coverage, it’s the perfect opportunity to install cellular IoT devices.

 Perhaps, you’d like to collect more data in your supply area?
 Well, that’s an excellent reason to begin incorporating cellular IoT.

 Or you need time to become familiar with the tech in a pace that suits your organisation, leading you to start adding cellular IoT devices to your meter population early.

 Maybe there’s another reason why radio alone isn’t looking to be capable of covering all the different needs in your supply area in the future.
 When you understand your specific challenges and know the strengths of cellular IoT and RF you can pick your own path towards your ideal situation.

 Cellular IoT: The pros